olefjaerestad/hmr/README.md

 > Note, if you're making a separate file with this content, make sure to mark it as a module when including it in your html (`<script type="module">`).

 ## Requirements
-Browser and Node environments supporting ES modules.
+Browser and Node environments supporting the following:
+- ES modules
+- Classes

 ## General idea
 - To be used while developing.